 Hardware is replaceable, but pictures, documents, and other files are not.
 Thanks for having my back for the important stuff.”—Dann, Backblaze Customer

-Lesson learned; if you have a cat and a computer, you need Backblaze online backup.
+Lesson learned; if you have a cat and a computer, you need Backblaze.
 Just don’t let your cat know your Backblaze account and password—as we’ve seen, cats can type.

 Disclaimer: I have two cats, two computers, and Backblaze.